opendaylight/docs/docs/release-notes/upgrade-process.rst

 ^^^^^^^^^^^^

-Before performing platform upgrade, do the following to *bump* the the odlparent versions (for example, `bump-odl-version to <https://github.com/skitt/odl-tools/blob/master/bump-odl-version>`_):
+Before performing platform upgrade, do the following to *bump* the odlparen versions (for example, `bump-odl-version to <https://github.com/skitt/odl-tools/blob/master/bump-odl-version>`_):

 1. Update the odlparent version from 4.0.9 to 5.0.0.
 There should not be any reference to **org.opendaylight.odlparent**, except